KathanP19/Gxss/README.md

     `cat urls.txt | Gxss -c 100 -p XssReflected`

+# How It Works
+1. It takes Urls from STDIN
+2. It check for the reflected value on params one by one.
+(There are some tool like qsreplace which replace all params value but gxss checks payload one by one which makes it different from all those tools.)
+3. If reflection for any param is found it tells which param reflected in response.
 # Use Case

 `echo "testphp.vulnweb.com" | waybackurls | httpx -silent | Gxss -c 100 -p Xss | grep "URL" | cut -d '"' -f2 | sort -u | dalfox pipe`